javierlopezrodriguez/learning-pytorch/1_mnist_vae/README.md

 - batch finder and learning rate finder
 - save hyperparameters in the lightning (data) modules
 - add additional arguments
-- convert the sampling and reconstruction images into callbacks
 - keep reading